Charl0tte19/SAGE-Defense-for-Federated-Learning/README.md

 #### For example, run the case (Fashion-MNIST, non-IID degree K = 0.4, attack ratio = 0.2)

-run the following code in ./code/
+Run the following command in ./code/

 1. Create the directories ./fmnist/noniid_0.4/ and ./fmnist/noniid_0.8/.